 Business entities in Estonia

-Since 2003, Healy Consultants provides our Clients with the best corporate vehicles for doing business in Estonia.
-There are several ways of starting a company in Estonia, the most common being through the establishment of a limited liability company (Osaühing or OÜ).
-Entrepreneurs who wishes to raise capital may alternatively establish a public limited liability company (Aktsiaselts or AS).
-Overseas companies are also allowed to set up branch offices in Estonia, or representative offices if they do not plan to run any commercial and productive operations in this country.
+Since 2003, Healy Consultants Group PLC provides our Clients with the best corporate vehicles for doing business in Estonia.
+There are several ways to start a business in Estonia, the most common being through the establishment of a limited liability company (Osaühing or OÜ).
+Entrepreneurs who wish to raise capital may alternatively establish a public limited liability company (Aktsiaselts or AS).
+Overseas companies are also allowed to set up branch offices in Estonia, or representative offices if they do not plan to run any commercial and profit-making operations in this country.

 The Estonian limited liability company (Osaühing or OÜ)

-- The Estonia limited liability company (LLC, also known as OÜ) is the legal entity most commonly preferred by entrepreneurs for Estonia business setup.
-An Estonia LLC requires at least 1 shareholder, who can either be an individual or a corporate of any nationality.
+- The Estonian private limited liability company (LLC, also known as OÜ) is the legal entity most commonly preferred by entrepreneurs for Estonian company setup.
+A limited liability company in Estonia requires at least 1 shareholder, who can either be an individual or a corporate of any nationality.
 This entity must appoint at least 1 director who must be an individual but does not need to be resident in Estonia.
 A minimum paid-up share capital of €2,500 is also required to complete the incorporation process;

 The Estonian public limited company (Aktsiaselts or AS)

 - The Estonia AS requires at least 1 shareholder who can either be an individual or a legal entity to be incorporated.
 An AS must also appoint at least 1 director who must be an individual and must not be a shareholder of the company.
 The director and shareholder can be of any nationality and need not be resident in Estonia.
 The AS requires a minimum paid up share capital of €25,000 when being incorporated.
 This entity must also appoint a statutory auditor.